 The moral of the story?
 Colors have different meaning across cultures and generations.
 So if you want to break from tradition and rock a bright, bold color on your wedding day, do it!
 Like Queen Victoria, maybe years from now your style will be seen as avant-garde.

-If you are looking for a professional wedding photographer here in the beautiful Riviera Maya, Mexico, contact us here today.
-We are Fun in the Sun Weddings your number #1 choice for wedding photography in the Riviera Maya.
+If you are looking for the best Playa del Carmen wedding photographer for your beach wedding in the beautiful Riviera Maya, Mexico, contact us here today.
+We are Fun in the Sun Weddings the best Riviera Maya wedding photography.